 - Companies that blog 15 times per month get 5X more traffic than companies that don’t blog at all.

 But if, like many, your blog just isn’t adding value to your business, then you’re not alone.
-In a recent survey by the Content Marketing Institute, 93% of UK content marketers use blogging as an integral part of their online marketing strategy, whereas only 74% reported blogging to be critical to their content marketing success.
+In a recent survey by the Content Marketing Institute, 93% of UK content marketers use blogging as an integral part of their content marketing strategy, whereas only 74% reported blogging to be critical to their content marketing success.

 The reason for this gap could be simply that businesses do not know what success looks like when it comes to their content marketing.
 Blogs are often run in the mistaken belief that content in itself is enough.